Are you feeling stuck in life, unable to move forward? Do you want greater peace of mind and better mental health?

 I can help.

-As an experienced humanistic counsellor, I provide a safe, non-judgemental and confidential space where you can explore any difficulties you have.
-Options for working face to face, online and by telephone are available as suits your needs best (face to face currently suspended due to covid 19)
+As an experienced person-centred counsellor, I provide a safe, non-judgemental and confidential space where you can explore any difficulties you have.
+Options for working are online and by telephone as suits your needs best (face to face currently suspended due to covid 19)

 I accept you’re the expert on you and that’s great!
 We’ll build a relationship that will help you feel free to share what you like without fear of judgement or rejection.
 Together we’ll create a way of working that’s as unique as you are (some of my clients have chosen to use imagery or music in the sessions) and I’ll do all I can to understand the things that matter to you.

 I can help you with a range of issues including anxiety, depression and relationship difficulties.
 And I’m diverse-relationships friendly.
 Over the years I’ve seen many clients from the LGBT+ community and have worked with the families and carers of substance users.